Bobby Joe Champion

 Bobby Joe Champion (born December 17, 1963) is an American attorney and politician serving as a member of the Minnesota Senate.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represents the 59th district, which includes portions of downtown and north Minneapolis in Hennepin County.
-He is the incumbent President of the Minnesota Senate.
+He is the incumbent president of the Minnesota Senate.

 Early life and education

 Champion was born in Minneapolis and graduated from Minneapolis North High School.
 He earned a Bachelor of Arts degree in political science from Macalester College and a Juris Doctor from the William Mitchell College of Law.

 Career

 Champion worked as an assistant Minnesota attorney general under Skip Humphrey and Mike Hatch, and as an attorney for a legal rights center.
-He also worked with Flyte Tyme Productions and was co-founder and director of the Grammy-nominated Excelsior Choir.
+He also worked with Flyte Tyme Productions and co-founded and directed the Grammy-nominated Excelsior Choir.
 He was executive director of the Midwest chapter of the National Association of Minority Contractors and program director for Social Spaces with Stairstep Initiative.

+In the 2023 legislative session, Champion pushed for changes to Minnesota's juvenile probation program.